 A sale is a love affair | Jack Vincent

 The history of our world in 18 minutes | David Christian

 As you’ve probably seen already, what you say and how you say it are two of the most important aspects of selling.
 But your message, and the story you tell, is what underlies all of it.
 Jack Vincent compares sales to love and romance, and how you should use soft skills to court your customers until they fall in love with your product.

-If you need some inspiration for how to tighten your pitch, turn to this last—and our favorite—video in which David Christian succeeds in telling the history of the entire world in less time than it takes to watch an episode of The Simpsons .
+If you need some inspiration for how to tighten your sales pitch, turn to this last—and our favorite—video in which David Christian succeeds in telling the history of the entire world in less time than it takes to watch an episode of The Simpsons .
 All he needed was 18 minutes to bring you on an adventure spanning time since the beginning, and he does it in a way that keeps your attention and interest every step of the way.
 Take his example as inspiration and a model for how to tell an engaging and concise story.